Students applying to enroll in fall 2019

-After earning the master’s degree in health behavior
+After earning the master’s degree

 The master’s program prepares students for leadership positions in a wide range of public health settings.
 Alumni of the program hold positions at leading public health organizations throughout the United States and abroad.
 Employers include local and state health departments, the Centers for Disease Control and Prevention, American Red Cross, FHI 360 and the American Cancer Society.